airtlab/machine-learning-for-quality-prediction-in-plastic-injection-molding/readme.md

 </p>

 ## Experiment Results
-The [results/Results.ods](results/Results.ods) file includes the results of the tested classfiers.
+The [results/Results.ods](results/Results.ods) spreadsheet includes the results of the tested classifiers.
 For each classifier, the results for **each combination of hypermeters** and **the confusion matrix related to the best combination** are reported.